 The 2024 Festival repertoire includes diverse choral projects as well as the world premiere of the new opera, Ruinous Gods, by Layale Chaker and Lisa Schlesinger as featured in the New York Times.
 Full repertoire will be available in late 2023.

 - A weekly salary of $600

-- A housing assistance stipend OR free housing in dorms at the College of Charleston
+- A housing assistance stipend of ~$1,000 OR free housing in dorms at the College of Charleston

-If you have any questions, please contact Philip Snyder at [email protected]
+For questions, contact Philip Snyder, Associate Producer at [email protected]